 Trustees Professor Martin Alexander ()

-Mr William Bancroft (Appointed 12 July 2019)
+Mr William Bancroft

 Dr John Bentham ()

-Mrs Alison Bland (Appointed 1 November 2018)

-Mr Roderick Burgess ()
+Mr Roderick Burgess () (Resigned 1 September 2020)

 Mr Michael Burrow ()

-Mr Douglas Cameron ()
+Mr Douglas Cameron () (Resigned 7 September 2020)

 Mr Hugh Castle

 Mr Paul Fitton ()

-Professor Anthony Guenault () (Resigned 10 November 2018)

-Professor David Hutchison (Appointed 12 July 2019)
+Professor David Hutchison

 Mrs Ena Lund ()

-Ms Gillian Manklow () (Resigned 12 July 2019)

 Mr Richard Mellon

 Mr Andrew Neal ()

-Dr Navita Parekh () (Appointed 1 October 2018)
+Dr Navita Parekh ()

 Mrs Wendy Preston ()

 Dr Christopher Pyle (Accounting Officer)

 Mr Howard Roberts () (Chair of Governors)

 Mr Kevin Roberts

-Mrs Margaret Sinclair
+Mrs Margaret Sinclair (Resigned 22 November 2019)

 HHJ Phillip Sycamore ()

 Mrs Sarah Troughton

-Mr Douglas Walker () (Appointed 1 October 2018)
+Mr Douglas Walker ()

-Mr Andrew Whipp (Appointed 1 November 2018)
+Mr Andrew Whipp

+Mr Graeme Thompson (Appointed 22 September 2019)

-Those marked with an aste erisk are Members of the Academy Trust (for the purposes of the Companies Act,
+Those marked with an asterisk \ are Members of the Academy Trust (for the purposes of the Companies Act, these are members of the Company).

-these are members of the (Company).
-The Governors are Directors of the Academy Trust (for the purposes of the ustees for the charitable activities of the school (for the purposes of the Charities Activities activitities activities activities acti

-these are members of the Company).
 The Governors are Directors of the Academy Trust (for the purposes of the Companies Act) and the Trustees for the charitable activities of the school (for the purposes of the Charities Act).
 The Governors collectively comprise the Governing Body.
 It is the Governing Body which holds responsibility for these accounts.